 all year except 2–20 Jan.

-bar, lounge, drawing room, restaurant (3 dining areas), in-room TV (Sky), civil wedding licence, 2-acre landscaped gardens (croquet), public rooms wheelchair accessible.
+bar, lounge, drawing room, restaurant (3 dining areas), in-room TV (Sky), civil wedding licence, boot room, dog wash, 2-acre landscaped gardens (croquet), public rooms wheelchair accessible.

 all day in bar, lounge and restaurant.

 all ages welcomed.

-allowed in 4 bedrooms, public rooms, separate area of restaurant.
+allowed in some bedrooms, public rooms, separate area of restaurant.